106th Brigade (Libya): History

 The 106th Battalion was created in 2016, from militias serving as Haftar's personal guard in 2014.
 It became the 106th Brigade in 2018, through incorporation of various other units.

 The 106th Battalion first saw combat in the 2018 Battle of Derna.

 The brigade participated in the capture of Sabha in January 2019.
-It fought in the failed Tripoli offensive, beginning hostilities on the night of April 4 by seizing a chekpoint between Tripoli and Zawiya.
+It fought in the failed Tripoli offensive, beginning hostilities on the night of April 4 by seizing a checkpoint between Tripoli and Zawiya.
 The brigade then performed poorly in the offensive around Zawiya.
 Many of the brigade's soldiers were captured by the Government of National Accord forces.

 On 17 July 2019, according to witnesses cited by The Independent and a family member cited by CNN, 25–30 masked, uniformed 106th Brigade members abducted member of the Libyan House of Representatives Seham Sergiwa in Benghazi.

 In May 2022, the 106th Brigade was deployed to the Chad–Libya border.